Matsue Castle 松江城

 After your visit to the castle, or even before, take a leisurely cruise around the moat and surrounding canals in small boats from which you see the castle from all angles as well as the nearby samurai district of Shiomi Nawate Street .

-The boats can be boarded at several spots and a free audio guide will explain about the history of the sights you see.
-The boats have roofs to protect from rain and in winter kotatsu heaters and blankets will keep you warm.
+The boats can be boarded at several spots and a free audio guide will explain the history of the sights you see.
+The boats have roofs to protect passengers from the rain, and in winter kotatsu heaters and blankets will keep you warm.

 Special events of note

-From September, the castle is illuminated at night, and from mid-September into October thousands of paper lanterns line the moat and castle grounds.
-The Horikawa boats, themselves illuminated, run special evening cruises during this period.
+From October, the castle is illuminated at night, and throughout the month thousands of paper lanterns line the moat and castle grounds.
+The Horikawa boats themselves are illuminated, and run special evening cruises during this period.

-In late October, a unique drum festival starts at the castle.
-Huge taiko drums with a diameter of two meters are pulled through the streets and everyone, visitors included, is encouraged to join in and pound the drums.
+On the third sunday of October, a unique drum festival starts at the castle.
+Huge taiko drums with a diameter of about two meters are pulled through the streets and everyone, visitors included, is encouraged to join in